intino/intino/README.md

 This repository contains the reference implementation of Quassar used in the experiments reported in:

-> **Facing the DSML Adoption Challenge with a Holistic Approach Based on Language Inheritance and Contract-Based Specialization**
+> **Quassar: An End-to-End DSML Engineering Platform via Language Inheritance and Contract-Based Specialization**
 Roncal Andrés, O. (2025).
-Quassar.
-Facing the DSML Adoption Challenge with a Holistic Approach Based on Language Inheritance and Contract-Based Specialization (Version 2.0.0) [Computer software]. https://github.com/quassar-lab/quassar
+Quassar: An End-to-End DSML Engineering Platform via Language Inheritance and Contract-Based Specialization (Version 1.0.0) [Computer software]. https://github.com/quassar-lab/quassar

 ---